codesandtags/integration-with/README.md

 # 🌓 Integration-with

-> If you want to know to integrate with the most famous APIs, this project is for you.
+> If you want to know how to integrate with the most famous APIs, then this project is for you.

 ## Goal